-C:\Users\malware_win7x86\AppData\Roaming\Uhso\uron.exe (The exe name is different because I ran this at two different occasions, and it changes its name again).
-In the picture, it’s called umadm.exe, but it’s stored in the same location, just different folder\file names.
+C:\Users\malware_win7x86\AppData\Roaming\Uhso\uron.exe (The exe name is random).
+In the picture, it's called umadm.exe, but it's stored in the same location, just different folder\file names.
 This appears to be a fake certificate.
 Maybe this relates back to the Certificate Table entry in the PE Header.

 I was running inetsim and had it configured to resolve this particular address, but after the initial hand shake I didn't see much else.
 I'm new to INETSIM, but I configured the static DNS to be dns1.nsdnsrv.com and also attempted to feed static.htmls to the request, but maybe there is some kind of checksum going on, because I kept getting a RST when it attempted to pull down the static.htmls file.